+This course is intended to prepare students for the AP Statistics Exam, and follows the AP Statistics Course and Exam Description.
+College credit may be earned by earning a sufficiently high score on the Advanced Placement Exam, which is administered in May.
 This course is open to students in the 11th and 12th grades, but students who wish to take this as a junior (11th grade) need to have department head approval.
 The demands of this course include analytical reasoning skills and disciplined study habits appropriate for success in a college level course.
 Independent study is expected and required.
-This course introduces students to the major concepts and tools for collecting, analyzing and drawing conclusions from data.
-These topics include curve fitting to make predictions, hypothesis testing, calculation of correlations and the use of sampling theory.
-College credit may be obtained by earning a sufficiently high score on the Advanced Placement exam administered in May.
-A graphing calculator with a statistics package is required, a Casio brand graphing calculator is recommended..
+This course introduces students to the major skills of Selecting Statistical Methods, Data Analysis, Usings Probability and Simulation, and Statistical Argumentation.
+This course covers material on Exploring One-Variable Data; Exploring Two-Variable Data; Collecting Data; Probability, Random Variables, and Probability Distributions; Sampling Distributions; Inference for Categorical Data: Proportions; Inference for Quantitative Data: Means; Inference for Categorical Data: Chi-Square; Inference for Quantitative Data: Slopes.
+A graphing calculator with a statistics package is required; a Casio brand graphing calculator is recommended.
 (02203A000) (MAT034) (MAT035)